Saint Martin (island): Climate

 Under the Köppen climate classification, the island has a tropical savanna climate (Aw) with a dry season from January to April and a rainy season from August to December.
 The precipitation patterns are due to the movement of the Azores High during the year.
 With the wind direction predominantly from the east or the northeast, northeasterly trades, temperatures remain stable throughout the year and temperatures rarely exceed 34 °C or fall below 20 °C. Temperatures remain steady throughout the year with an average mean temperature of 27.2 C. The average sea temperature is 27.2 C ranging from a low of 25.9 C in February to a high of 28.4 C in October.
 The total average yearly rainfall is 1047 mm, with 142 days of measurable rainfall.
 Thunderstorms can occasionally occur, with 18 days with thunder per year.
 Precipitation totals are quite variable from year to year, depending on the number of passing tropical cyclones.

-Because the island is located along the intertropical convergence zone, it is occasionally threatened by Atlantic hurricane activity in the late summer and early fall.
+Because the island is located within the tropics, it is regularly threatened by Atlantic hurricane activity in the late summer and early fall.